ABB expects sharp drop in demand from coronavirus lockdowns

-ZURICH, April 28 (Reuters) - ABB expects the coronavirus epidemic to trigger a “sharp drop” in demand over the next three months as lockdowns disrupt business activity around the world, the engineering company said on Tuesday.
+ZURICH (Reuters) - ABB (ABBN.S) expects the coronavirus epidemic to trigger a “sharp drop” in demand over the next three months as lockdowns disrupt business activity around the world, the engineering company said on Tuesday.

 ABB said the COVID-19 crisis had lowered revenues and profit margins in all its business during the first quarter.
 Revenues fell 9% to $6.22 billion, while net income fell 30% to $376 million, both ahead of market expectations.